 They’re the catalyst for their business development as long as they are working to build this mutual relationship – even if it does not directly benefit them.
 In the end, the saying “what goes around comes around” describes the process.

 This is not a valid reason if you postpone or avoid networking.
-It’s true that experience defines your career and business.
-You can create a resume and cover letter exquisitely that it’s impossible for the HR to turn you down.
+It’s true that experience defines your career and business, however you can create a resume and cover letter exquisitely that it’s impossible for the HR to turn you down.
 But why waste the chance?

-There are a lot of people in your life who would like to help you in your career.
-Sadly, they can’t help you if they don’t know you, listen to your story, and what you want to accomplish.
+There are a lot of people in your life who would like to help you in your career however they can’t help you if they don’t know you, listen to your story, and what you want to accomplish.
 In short, they can’t help you if you don’t ask,

 When was the last time you see stacks of card names in the drawer?
 That, too, if you keep those card names.
 They are all useless without a real connection with the person written on that card.

-Maintain your networks require time, effort, and plan.
-You should be strategically considerate and proactive.
-Say thank you, appreciate, and show them that they have given you a meaningful value.
+Maintain your networks require time, effort, and also plan.
+You should be strategically considerate but also proactive.
+Say thank you, appreciate, and also show them that they have given you a meaningful value.
 Remember their birthday, business anniversary, holidays, and send them greeting cards or small presents.

 Small actions speak a lot.
 So, spare your time to stay connected, even if it’s just out for lunch or a telephone call.
 A strong connection doesn’t happen as easily as flipping your hand.